MicrosoftDocs/sql-docs/azure-sql/database/authentication-azure-ad-logins.md

 - Changing permissions on specific Microsoft Entra login object isn't supported:
   - `GRANT <PERMISSION> ON LOGIN :: <Microsoft Entra account> TO <Any other login> `
 - When you alter permissions for a Microsoft Entra login, by default the changes only take effect the next time the login connects to the Azure SQL Database.
 Any existing open connections with the login aren't affected.
 To force permissions changes to take immediate effect, you can manually clear the authentication and TokenAndPermUserStore, as described earlier in [disable or enable a login using ALTER LOGIN](#disable-or-enable-a-login-using-alter-login).
 This behavior also applies when making server role membership changes with [ALTER SERVER ROLE](/sql/t-sql/statements/alter-server-role-transact-sql).
 - In SQL Server Management Studio and Azure Data Studio, the scripting command to create a user doesn't check if there's already a Microsoft Entra login in `master` with the same name.
-It always generates T-SQL for a database contained Microsoft Entra user.
+It always generates the T-SQL for a contained database Microsoft Entra user.

 ### Microsoft Entra group server principal limitations